 TIP: Admission to The Museum of Modern Art is free for all visitors every Friday evening from 4:00–8:00 PM.

 Eat at Shake Shack in Madison Square Park

 Madison Square Park is home to the original Shake Shack.
 Have a burger and a milkshake while you admire the beautiful park from their outdoor sitting area.
-Plan extra time and expect it to be really busy; especially on a nice day.
-Don`t forget to walk across the street and check out The Flatiron building which you`ll recognize from movies like Spiderman and Godzilla.
+Plan extra time and expect a bit of a line up.. especially on a nice day.
+Don`t forget to walk across the street and check out The Flatiron building which you`ll recognize from movies like Spiderman and Godzilla!

 Go Shopping at Century 21